biosustain/cell-factory-design-course/index.md

 **Who**: The course is aimed at graduate students and other researchers.
 You do need a basic working knowledge of Python in order to follow the course.

-**Where**: Room 207, Building 223, 2800 Kgs.
-Lyngby.
-Get directions with OpenStreetMap or Google Maps.
+**Where**:

+* 1st day, Room S02, Building 101, DTU main building
+* 2nd day, Room 219, Building 220, DTU Biosustain

 **Requirements**: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (the setup instruction can be found [here](setup)).
 They are also required to abide by Software Carpentry's Code of Conduct.